pythonfoo/twiki/README.md

 You can configure twiki even more - simply override the values in `config.py`.

-Then, please install the needed dependencies:
-(You might want to set up a virtual environment for this.)
+Then, please setup the pipenv: (You need to have pipenv installed for this.)

-    pip3 install -r requirements.txt
+    pipenv install

-You can test twiki and your configuration by running `python3 tweet.py`.
+You can test twiki and your configuration by running `pipenv run ./tweet.py`.

 If everything works, set `twitter_dry_run` to `False` and add a cron job (or something similiar).